Mary-Ukoh/Maji-Ndogo-Water-Analysis/README.md

 ## Description
 Through rigorous data collection and analysis, this study aims to shed light on the current state of water access in Maji Ndogo, identifying gaps, challenges, and opportunities for improvement.
 By synthesizing empirical evidence and community insights, the project endeavors to formulate actionable recommendations tailored to address the pressing water access issues faced by the community.
 Ultimately, the overarching goal is to contribute to the restoration of access to basic water services, fostering resilience and sustainability in the face of the ongoing water crisis.

 This analysis serves as a catalyst for informed decision-making and targeted interventions, emphasizing the urgency of addressing water access challenges to safeguard the health, dignity, and rights of Maji Ndogo's residents.
-By harnessing the power of data-driven insights and community engagement, we endeavor to pave the way towards a future where equitable access to clean and safe water is a reality for all.
+By harnessing the power of data-driven insights and community engagement, I endeavor to pave the way towards a future where equitable access to clean and safe water is a reality for all.

 ## Modelling